AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/02_Perspective.rst

     in the call to subprograms of that package.
 The use clause is something to use with caution.
-For example: if we use the :ada:`Ada.Text_IO` package and we also have a :ada:`Put_Line` subprogram in our current compilation unit with the same signature, we have a collision!
+For example: if we use the :ada:`Ada.Text_IO` package and we also have a :ada:`Put_Line` subprogram in our current compilation unit with the same signature, we have a (potential) collision!

 Conditions
 ------------